krisheye/recipes/guacamole.md

 * lime
 * salt
 ### Instructions
-First, place avocacdo in a bowl.
+First, place avocado in a bowl.
+Wash and cut the lemon.